beigeworm/World-of-Scanners/README.md

 # World-of-Scanners
-A repository of various scanners written in powershe
+A repository of various scanners written in Powershell and Python